 So What Type of Collector Are You?

-Well a lot has changed in 60 years, the hobby has evolved from penny packs with a piece of gum to on card auto super-fractors.
+Well, a lot has changed in 60 years, the hobby has evolved from penny packs with a piece of gum to on-card auto super-fractors.
 From the way we make them to the way we purchase them has changed.
-From the way we store them and protect them to how we handle them.
+From the way we store them and protect them from how we handle them.

 10 Types of Sports Card Collectors